stephaniemhutson/In-Memory-DB/README.md

 `python app.py [optional:path/to/database.csv]`

 If you do not submit a path to a csv file, the database csv (`db.csv`) that is in this directory will be used.
+If you do no have an existing csv you want to use as the database, you can set a path to where you want it to be saved when you are done.

 ### Commands: